Opioid Settlement Distribution Advisory Board

 - Barry Allen, president and treasurer of the Gheens Foundation, representing the philanthropy community.

-On October 30, 2023, the Advisory Board announced a Request for Applications for the second round of funding which is $5.3 million.
+On October 30, 2023, the Advisory Board announced a Request for Proposals for the second round of funding which is $5.3 million.
+The deadline for proposal submission was December 4, 2023.
+The advisory board is currently reviewing and scoring the proposals.

 - Guiding principles